deetl/demo_steganography/README.md

 ### Parameters

-The program accepts the following command-line arguments:
-### Parameters:
 `-r`, `--read` (optional): Specifies the path to the image file that should be checked for embedded data.
 Default is `output_stego.png`.

 ### Examples